 Additionally, the Canal was the first in the world to operate with electrical power.
 The electricity was generated in the Powerhouse adjacent to the lower end of the lock to operate the gates and valves that control the flow of water into and out of the locks.

 The Sault Ste.
-Marie Canal also used the innovative technique of an Emergency Swing Dam to protect the locks in case of an accident, which brings us to our next fact you may not have known.
+Marie Canal also used the innovative technique of an Emergency Swing Dam to protect the locks in case of an accident, which brings us to the next fact you may not have known.

 2. The last remaining Emergency Swing Dam in the world.